What is HRA & how to Calculate HRA Exemption in India

 12 minutes read

-Thus, it’s always better if you understand this important component of your total salary, and how you can maximise your benefit from it.
+Thus, it’s always better to understand this important component of your total salary, and how you can maximise your benefit from it.

-HRA is one of the few allowances which are still partially exempt and can help you save tax.
-The employers include this allowance in your salary package to cover the cost of rented accommodation and to pass on the tax benefit related to it.
+HRA is a salary component that can be partially exempt from tax under the old tax regime, helping you save tax.
+The employers include this allowance in your salary package to cover the cost of rented accommodation and allow you to also avail the associated tax benefit.

 For the current Assessment Year (AY 2026–27), if you are not paying rent but receiving HRA, your entire allowance will be fully taxable.
-Additionally, under the new tax regime (Section 115BAC), which remains optional, HRA exemption is not allowed, even if you do pay rent.
+Additionally, under the new tax regime (Section 115BAC), which is the default, HRA exemption is not allowed, even if you do pay rent.
 This regime offers concessional tax rates but requires you to forgo several exemptions and deductions, including HRA.
-You can still claim HRA exemption if you opt for the old tax regime.
+You can still claim the HRA exemption if you opt for the old tax regime.

 Please enter correct name Please enter the Full name